Multiple Sclerosis Awareness Week

 Every May on the Friday prior to Mother's Day, the MS Society holds their annual tag day; our biggest fundraiser to raise money to sustain our small charity.
 A majority of the funds we earn go toward supporting our members with medically related costs; medication, personal hygiene, insurance and equipment such as canes, wheelchairs, air conditioners in order to make lives a bit more comfortable.
 May is MS Awareness Month worldwide and for years we joined with Canada, the UK and US in honoring those of us with multiple sclerosis by offering carnations for generous donations which we coined "Buy a carnation, give a donation".
 The white carnation honored our Mothers' who have passed away, the red carnations honored our Mother's still living and the other colored carnations just made us feel pretty when we pinned them on our shirts and lapels!
 While we sadly have decided to replace our paper carnations with the stickers due to monetary costs we certainly hope that our "carnation stickers" will continue to draw the donations we were blessed to receive last year.
-The MS Society tag day this year was on Friday, 6 May 2016.
-If you missed the chance to give us a donation, please visit our donations page.
-We sincerely appreciate any donation you can offer, big or small!
+The MS Society tag day this year will be on Friday, 12 May 2017.
+We are desperately seeking volunteers to help sell tags.

 Volunteers are always needed and welcomeMake a donation

 While the MS Society has a multitude of members who suffer with MS, we know there are others in Bermuda who are currently living with this crazy disease!
 We certainly respect those who are not interested in becoming part of the MS Society but do hope you'll be willing to anonymously share your story so that we can obtain a more accurate database.
 Please visit our Survey page so that we can gather accurate statistics.

 We will be holding a Medical Symposium on Saturday July 8 and Sunday July 9.
 This is a Free Event.